SovnSkyrim/QWEST/README.md

 ## I have a question

-Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not support over in game stuff or suggestions.
+Ask it in the community server, link is in the support channel in the Wabbajack Discord.

 ## I have a bug

-Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not bug reports.
+Report it in it in the community server, link is in the support channel in the Wabbajack Discord.

 ## A face part is crashing me! | Some hair/facial hair clips!